 The Mee X6 Plus are slightly better than average for mixed usage but have a really short battery life.
 They're stable enough for sports and sufficiently compact to have on you at all times and have a decent sound.
 Unfortunately, the short battery life will be a deal breaker for most, and they don't block as much noise as most in-ears which makes them less suitable to use in noisy environments or for commuting.

-Average for critical listening.
+Average for neutral listening.
 The Mee Audio X6 Plus have a decent audio reproduction with a good balance of bass and midrange but the peaks in the high frequencies will sound a bit piercing, especially with tracks that are already a little bright.
 They also have closed-back, in-ear buds, which can't create a spacious soundstage.
-This means they won't be ideal for critical listening but are sufficiently adequate for more casual use.
+This means they won't be ideal for neutral listening but are sufficiently adequate for more casual use.

 Average for commuting.
 The Mee X6 Plus do not block a lot of noise but since they do not leak much you can mask some of the ambient noise by turning the volume up.
 Also, they easily fit into most pockets and they're fairly easy to use.